 Address Your Concern

-A suitable primer can completely change the longevity and strength of your nails, so it’s important to choose the correct one.
+A suitable primer can significantly enhance the longevity and strength of your nails, so it’s essential to select the correct one.

 Address Your Preferred Nail Set

 What type of nail service is your favorite?
 Unfortunately, not all primers are universal.
-While there are universal primers on the market, sometimes it’s advantageous to use a primer formulated for your favorite nail service.
+While there are universal primers on the market, it can sometimes be advantageous to use a primer specifically formulated for your favorite nail service.

 Beware of purchasing dehydrator and primer sets if you are into acrylic nails.
-In some cases, the dehydrator is universal no matter what nail service you would like to perform.
-However, the majority of the time, the primer is only for UV gel polishes.
+In some cases, the dehydrator is universal, regardless of the nail service you would like to perform.
+However, the majority of the time, the primer is only intended for use with UV gel polishes.

 This is why it’s important to purchase the correct primer for your nail service.
 Your results will be seamless, and the application will be simplified.